11 Shiny Layouts Plus

 isolate() will prevent a chunk of code from invalidating its output object .

-• Changed input will not used for output until a different event causes the output to invalidated and rerun.
+• Changed input will not be used for output until a different event causes the output reactive/render function to be invalidated and rerun.

 • If other parts of the output object chunk (outside of isolate()) invalidate the output, then it will still use the updated input elements inside isolate().